evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 ### Sound system

-One type of sound system is available for the MG MG4 Electric XPOWER.
+The MG MG4 Electric XPOWER comes equipped with one sound system option:

-- With the , you get NULL speakers with a max system output of  watts.
+- ****: This system features NULL speakers and delivers a maximum output of  watts.

-The model has 1 USB-C connections as standard.
+Additionally, the model includes 1 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights